maxdog988/openbmc/meta-evb/meta-evb-nuvoton/meta-evb-npcm845/README.md

 #### In-system-programing using FTDI

-1. BMC enter to tri-state
+1. BMC enters to tri-state
 * Connect a Mini-USB cable to J_USB_TO_UART
 * STRAP7 on(BMC pins are at Hi-Z) and STRAP5 on (Rout BSP signals via Host SI2 pins).
 * Quit terminal app